antrea-io/antrea/CONTRIBUTING.md

  2. Checkout your feature branch and `cd` into it.
  3. To build all Go files and install them under `bin`, run `make bin`
  4. To run all Go unit tests, run `make test-unit`
+ 5. To build the Antrea Ubuntu Docker image separately with the binaries generated in step 2, run `make ubuntu`

 ### CI testing